opnsense/docs/source/manual/reverse_proxy.rst

 **Frontends (HAProxy) and HTTP(S)/Stream Servers (nginx)**

-This are the the configurations for the ports used for incoming connections.
+These are the the configurations for the ports used for incoming connections.
 For example, if you bind a port to TCP/80 (standard port of HTTP), you can decide, what is going to be done with this request.
 The same is true for connections.